 In a dialogue between and employee and an HR-person, the HR-person has the same responsibility as the boss in the example above.

 It is reasonable that the HR-manager is responsible for establishing, spreading and applying the communication policy.
-The CIO is responsible for introducing and managing the corporate chat solution.
+The CIO is responsible for introducing and managing the enterprise messaging solution.

-GDPR-secure your internal communication with an end-to-end encrypted corporate chat, with a related communication policy.
+GDPR-secure your internal communication with a enterprise, with a related communication policy.

 See the following material for further information about GDPR: